vippsas/vipps-solutions/invoice-through-epayments/README.md

 1. If the customer is on a desktop computer, the [Vipps Landing page](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/common-topics/vipps-landing-page) opens.
 If on a mobile device, the Vipps app opens.
-1. The customer consents to share their mobile number.
+1. The customer consents to share their phone number.
 1. The customer approves the payment in the Vipps app.

    These steps can be visualized as:

    ![First time payment of an invoice](images/first-time-invoice-payment.png)

-1. To retrieve the user's mobile number, start by making a request to [Get Payment](https://vippsas.github.io/vipps-developer-docs/api/epayment#tag/QueryPayments/operation/getPayment) to get the `sub` value.
+1. To retrieve the user's phone number, start by making a request to [Get Payment](https://vippsas.github.io/vipps-developer-docs/api/epayment#tag/QueryPayments/operation/getPayment) to get the `sub` value.
 1. Then, make a request to [getUserinfo](https://vippsas.github.io/vipps-developer-docs/api/userinfo#operation/getUserinfo).
    For details and more examples, see the
    [UserInfo API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/userinfo-api).

-1. Finally, use the customer's mobile number to send them direct payment requests for subsequent invoices.
+1. Finally, use the customer's phone number to send them direct payment requests for subsequent invoices.

 ## Subsequent invoice payments

-Once you have the customer's mobile number and their approval to send invoices through Vipps, you can send them invoices directly.
+Once you have the customer's phone number and their approval to send invoices through Vipps, you can send them invoices directly.
 Your invoices should include an image or a link to a web view where they can get more details about the charges.

 1. Start by adding the invoice data, such as images or links to a web view, to a payment through the